-Giving back and sharing profits is important to Cambio.
+Giving back and sharing profits is paramount to us.
 It’s about giving something back in return for the help you previously got from the community.
 We all depend on each other's participation in society for our success and well-being.
-Sharing the fruits of our advantages with others, as we receive them, just makes sense.
+In today's world, it just makes sense.
 It's saying that you want to live in the kind of world where people do things like that for each other.

-A signature element of Cambio Roasters caring capitalism structure is to contribute 20% of profits to coffee farmers and employees.
+A signature element of Cambio Roasters® caring capitalism structure is to contribute 20% of profits to coffee-farming families.
 We feel strongly about doing our best to make the most profound impact we can and are committed to having a positive impact on each other, our community and the environment.

-Also, we've always believed in leadership as being more than just a boss looking over your shoulder.
-In fact, we'd much rather involve our employees by creating work environments that allow them to feel valued and encourage them to thrive.
-We believe in employee engagement, transparency and personal growth.
-Subsequently, a portion of our 20% profit donation is dedicated toward non-executive employees to help improve their education, learning and overall quality of life.
+Additionally, at the office, we believe that leadership is being more than just a boss looking over your shoulder.
+In fact, we'd much rather involve our employees by creating work environments that allow them to feel appreciated and encourage them to thrive.
+We believe in employee engagement, transparency and personal growth, while ensuring we make time for what's most important - whether that means family, health or volunteering in the community.

 "With the bees we are happy again, because they have given us the hope of getting better." – Ana Cordoba Ostuna